Carlos Curbelo: Guns

 The Brady Campaign, a gun control advocacy group, labeled Curbelo an "NRA lap dog" for his support of the Second Amendment.

 In 2017, Curbelo introduced a bill to ban bump stocks in the wake of the 2017 Las Vegas shooting.

 Appearing on ABC's "This Week" on February 18, 2018, Curbelo called on Republican congressional leaders to introduce gun-control measures.

 Tax reform

 Curbelo voted in favor of the Tax Cuts and Jobs Act of 2017.
 The Miami New Times projected that Curbelo's wife, who owns a pass-through LLC, would financially benefit from the TCJA's pass-through deduction enabling such companies to deduct a portion of their profits on taxes.
 He says the bill will "make American families more prosperous."

-Cannabis

-Curbelo has a "B" rating from NORML for his voting history regarding cannabis-related causes.
-Curbelo supports veteran access to medical marijuana if recommended by their Veterans Health Administration doctor and if it is legal for medicinal purposes in their state of residence.

 LGBT rights

 Curbelo supports same-sex marriage.
 Upon the landmark Supreme Court ruling Obergefell v.
 Hodges, Curbelo stated "I applaud the Supreme Court's ruling, and send my sincerest congratulations to all those who will finally enjoy the same legal rights as their peers."